brkdnmz/auth-sandbox/README.md

 # Auth Sandbox

-The first app that I implemented the actual authentication lifecycle using JWTs (JSON Web Token).
+The first app in which I implemented the actual authentication lifecycle using JWTs (JSON Web Token).

 ## Motivation — Why? 🤔